Thoroughly Modeling Multi-domain Pre-trained Recommendation as Language: Related work

-With the thriving of foundation models, some recent works start to adopt powerful PLMs for recommendation \cite{yuan2023go}.
-IDA-SR \cite{IDA-SR} and TransRec \cite{TransRec} mainly encode textual and visual information into item embeddings via pre-trained models.
-Recently, some pioneer works explore directly using powerful LLMs for recommendation \cite{hou2023large,gao2023chat,wang2023zero}, while they cannot achieve comparable performance when interactions are sufficient \cite{liu2023chatgpt,kang2023llms,hou2023large}.
-Some works only use the encoder of PLMs for user behavior modeling with conventional losses \cite{cui2022m6,li2023text,bao2023tallrec}.
-P5 \cite{geng2022recommendation}, VIP5 \cite{geng2023vip5}, InstructRec \cite{zhang2023recommendation} mainly focus on tuning PLMs via behavioral information for different types of downstream recommendation tasks in a single domain.
-UniSRec \cite{UniRec} is the most related work that also aims to \emph{build a universal pre-training model for multi-domain recommendations}.
+With the thriving of foundation models, some recent works propose to use them as item modality encoders (e.g., build item representations from their modality features based on PLMs rather than merely using the conventional ID embeddings), and design different pre-training tasks to learn more transferable representations across different recommendation scenarios.
+For example, IDA-SR \cite{IDA-SR} applies BERT to learn item representations from texts with three pre-training tasks derived from behavior sequences.
+TransRec \cite{TransRec} utilizes both textual and visual item encoders for more transferable recommendations.
+Recently, some pioneer works explore directly using powerful LLMs for recommendation \cite{hou2023large,gao2023chat,wang2023zero}, while they cannot achieve comparable performance when interactions are sufficient since behavioral information is essential \cite{liu2023chatgpt,kang2023llms,hou2023large}.
+P5 \cite{geng2022recommendation}, VIP5 \cite{geng2023vip5}, M6-Rec \cite{cui2022m6}, InstructRec \cite{zhang2023recommendation}, TallRec \cite{bao2023tallrec}, and AgentCF \cite{zhang2023agentcf} mainly focus on tuning PLMs via behavioral information for different types of downstream recommendation tasks in a single domain.
+UniSRec \cite{UniRec} aims to build a universal pre-training model for recommendations in multiple new domains.
 It adopts a fixed PLM with parameter whitening techniques to project multi-domain item embeddings into a shared space.
+RECFORMER\cite{li2023text} pre-trains a PLM on multiple domains considering both masked tokens and items and utilizes this model to encode both item textual representation and user sequence representation.

 Different from these models, \modelname{} \emph{\textbf{thoroughly}} transforms SR into language modeling with a behavior-tuned PLM.
-It not only transfers the original historical behavior sequence into the text sequence as input, but also generates plain texts that represent the corresponding item as the result.
+It not only explicitly transfers the original historical behavior sequence into the text sequence as input, but also generates plain texts that represent the corresponding item as the result.